elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-common-challenges-faced-when-implementing-iclicker-technology-in-classrooms.md

 url: /learn/history-of-the-world/questions/what-are-the-common-challenges-faced-when-implementing-iclicker-technology-in-classrooms
 score: 8.5
 related_article1:
-    id: 166230
+    id: 166237
-    title: How do qualitative and quantitative research methods differ in social sciences?
+    title: >-
+        What are the main components involved in constructing historical narratives?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-qualitative-and-quantitative-research-methods-differ-in-social-sciences
+    url: /learn/history-of-the-world/questions/what-are-the-main-components-involved-in-constructing-historical-narratives
 related_article2:
     id: 166235
+    title: >-
-    title: What are the primary environmental impacts of human activities like deforestation and pollution?
+        What are the primary environmental impacts of human activities like deforestation and pollution?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution
 related_article3:
-    id: 166239
+    id: 166217
-    title: What are the challenges associated with the preservation and access of historical documents?
+    title: >-
+        What are the fundamental components of machine learning, and how do they interact?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-challenges-associated-with-the-preservation-and-access-of-historical-documents
+    url: /learn/history-of-the-world/questions/what-are-the-fundamental-components-of-machine-learning-and-how-do-they-interact
 related_article4:
-    id: 166226
+    id: 166229
-    title: How can stress management techniques improve mental health?
+    title: >-
+        What are the main disciplines within social sciences, and how do they contribute to understanding society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-can-stress-management-techniques-improve-mental-health
+    url: /learn/history-of-the-world/questions/what-are-the-main-disciplines-within-social-sciences-and-how-do-they-contribute-to-understanding-society
 related_article5:
-    id: 166214
+    id: 166227
-    title: How has classical Arabic literature influenced modern Arabic literature?
+    title: >-
+        What are the primary types of historical evidence, and how are they evaluated for reliability?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-has-classical-arabic-literature-influenced-modern-arabic-literature
+    url: /learn/history-of-the-world/questions/what-are-the-primary-types-of-historical-evidence-and-how-are-they-evaluated-for-reliability
 ---

 &nbsp;